zakariaelas/SnakeJS/README.md

 # SnakeJS
+This is an implementation of the famous Snake game.
-A snake game built with HTML, CSS, and Javascript

-No third party libraries used.
+The project was built using Vanilla JavaScript, HTML, and CSS.
+No third party libraries were used.

+## Installation

+If you wish to play around with the source code, simply download or `git clone` the repository.

+eslint and prettier configuration options are included in `package.json`.

+## Demo

+You can try out SnakeJS right [here](https://zakariaelas.github.io/SnakeJS/)